 [line 2] obligari p[ro]nobili Joh[an]i Com[iti] Clare in ducentis libris bone et leg[a]lis monete Anglie solvend[is] eid[em] Joh[an]i

 [line 3] aut suo certo Attorn[ato] executor[ibus] vel assign[atis] suis Ad quam quidem soluc[i]onem bene et fidelit[er] faciend[am] Obligo me &

 [line 4] hered[es] executor[es] et administrator[es] meos firmit[er] per p[re]sentes sigillo meo sigillat[um] dat[um] vicesimo secundo die

 [line 5] Januarij Anno Regni d[omi]ni n[ost]ri Caroli dei grac[ia] Anglie Scocie Francie & Hib[er]nie Regis fidei defensor &c

 [line 1] Know all Men by these presents that I William Preist of Elkesley in the County of Nottingham yeoman am held and firmly

 [line 2] bound to the noble John, Earl of Clare, in two hundred pounds of good and lawful money of England to be paid to the said John

-[line 3] or his certain Attorney executors or assigns for which payment well and truly to be made I bind myself my
+[line 3] or his certain Attorney executors or assigns.
+To which payment, indeed, well and truly to be made, I bind myself my

 [lines 5-6] January in the fifteenth year of the reign of our lord Charles by the grace of god King of England Scotland France and Ireland, defender of the faith &c.
 1639